. HELP Homeschool .

 Pre-requisite: Algebra I

 This course is a thorough study of chemistry from a Christian, creation-based perspective.
-Topics to be explored include: classification of matter, atomic structure, spectroscopy, chemical bonding, molecular geometry, physical change, chemical change, stoichiometry, solutions, ideal gases, acid/base chemistry, reduction/oxidation reactions, thermochemistry, thermodynamics, kinetics, and chemical equilibrium.
-Class time will be used to discuss material from the text and to conduct many experiments throughout the year.
+Topics to be explored include: classification of matter, atomic structure, spectroscopy, chemical bonding, molecular geometry, physical and chemical changes, stoichiometry, solutions, ideal gases, acid/base chemistry, kinetics, and chemical equilibrium.
+Class time will be used to discuss material from the text, participate in group activities and conduct many experiments throughout the year.
 Students will have weekly reading assignments and written homework.
-There will be chapter tests and two semester exams.
-One long-term project will also be assigned.
+We cover approximately 1 chapter every two weeks which will be followed by chapter tests to be completed at home.

 Required Materials: